What is sync?

 How do I connect a Dish to my camera?

-Do I lose scratch audio when I use Dish with my DSLR?
+Do I lose scratch audio when I use Dish DM with my DSLR or mirrorless camera?

 No. Many DSLRs disconnect onboard microphones if you plug in an external input.
 For just this use case, we’ve included a microphone in the Dish.
 If you plug a Dish into your DSLR, you get timecode on the left audio channel and scratch audio on the right.

-Wait, you record timecode on an audio track?
+Wait, Dish DM records timecode on an audio track?

 Powering the Dish